Electromagnetism essentially describes the force between electrically charged particles conveyed by electromagnetic fields.

 Electromagnetic field

 In Quantum Electrodynamics (QED), the electromagnetic field is the fundamental, unified quantum field that permeates all of spacetime.
 It is the specific quantum field discussed in the context of QED.
-This field is the source of all electromagnetic interactions, and excitations within this quantized field give rise to photons – the discrete packets of energy that mediate these interactions.
+This field is the source of all electromagnetic interactions, and excitations within this quantised field give rise to photons – the discrete packets of energy that mediate these interactions.
 These interactions encompass a wide range of phenomena, including:

 - Forces between charged particles: The attraction between oppositely charged particles (like electrons and protons) and the repulsion between like charges.